tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of extensions.
 {:br }

-###  Server Certificate

-When this message will be sent:

 > The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this